You students gathering together

 If your child/kids are homeschooled it is not a hindrance bestowed on them in gaining university entry.

 It may require forward planning and alternative routes, however, a passionate student with self-motivation is a uniquely valuable asset to any university course or any workplace for that matter.
-These are the kids that become passionate leaders in their chosen fields and in the community.
+These are the kids who become passionate leaders in their chosen fields and in the community.
 We need to embrace and support that!

 And besides…homeschooling is the way of the future…the pandemic was a trial run and it seems like the doubters are slowly seeing the benefits of this alternate way to educate.
 All in the comforts of our homes.

-How to homeschool your child?
+How to Homeschool your Child?

 If you want to learn how to do this from someone who has actually done it.
 Twice!
 Now you can.
 After homeschooling our two daughters through to university, I now have the time to show others how to do it successfully.
 And hopefully, save some of you the ugly side of homeschooling.